Department of Engineering Technology

 TECH 2340.
 Environmental Technology I.

 This course emphasizes the fundamental chemical, biological, ecological and hydrological principles, and mass and energy balances involved in solving environmental problems.
 Specific environmental areas covered include water, water quality and wastewater treatment.
 Environmental regulations and testing as pertinent to water will be covered.
-Prerequisite: CHEM 1335 and PHYS 1430 both with grades of "D" or better.
+Prerequisite: CHEM 1335 and [PHYS 2325 or PHYS 1315] all with grades of "D" or better.

 Grade Mode: Standard Letter